-I’m Caren, a fiction, essay, and review writer living outside Seattle, WA with my husband, the artist and data scientist, Chris Sumption, and our ridiculously spoiled cat-children.
+I’m Caren, a writer, trainer, and speaker living outside Seattle, WA with my husband, the artist and data scientist, Chris Sumption, and our beloved cat goblin jerks.

 Born in New York, I attended the University of Colorado, the School of the Art Institute of Chicago, Clarion West (as the Carl Brandon Society’s Octavia Butler scholar) and the Launchpad Astronomy Workshop.
 I’m also a Hedgebrook alum (2010, 2016).
 I started writing fiction and teaching professionally in 2000, with the publication of my first novel, Homecoming.

 I’m of Jewish and Romany heritage (proudly Didicai [Kalderash] and Hiloni [חִלּוֹנִי]).
-I live with Ankylosing Spondylitis, Psoriatic Arthritis, and some cousin conditions, and was diagnosed with Autism as an adult, for which I’m exceedingly grateful.
+I live with Ankylosing Spondylitis, Psoriatic Arthritis, and was diagnosed with Autism as an adult, for which I’m exceedingly grateful.

-In my spare time, I’m an enthusiastic knitter, and design/publish patterns.
+In my spare time, I’m an enthusiastic and clumsy knitter and general craft dilettante.
 I love serial commas, quadruple espressos, over-analyzing things, and Supernatural.
 My turn offs include ear infections, black mold, and raisins in oatmeal cookies.

 Published on :Posted on